zzhangjii/learning-library/lab-guides/LabGuide200.md

 # Deploy the AlphaOffice Application using Docker

 In this section you will clone a github repository containing a Java Application and modify the configuration so it will query your ATP database.
-After successfull testing you will create a new Docker image and push this up to your Docker Hub account or Oracle Container Registry.
+After successfull testing you will create a new Docker image.

 ## Deploy AlphaOffice Product Catalog Application

 ### **Step 1**: Clone the git repository and copy the wallet file

 - Clone the git repository to your newly created OCI VM.
-This repo contains support files and the AlphaOffice application.
+This repo contains support files and the baseline AlphaOffice application that you will modify to connect to your ATP database.

- **Type or Copy and Paste**:
+- **Type OR Copy and Paste**:

   ```
   git clone https://github.com/derekoneil/monolithic-to-microservice.git